ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 Note that the creep speed for the PM600 at least is limited to 800 steps per second.
 We cater for this in the motor record and set it to the `HVEL` value if lower than 800 and otherwise set it to 800.

+## Mclennan does not communicate

+Most McLennans have 2 RS232 ports, for daisy chain in&out.
+The out port is **required** to have an rs-232 terminator installed in it, this looks similar to a null modem and bridges two pins. **If this terminator is not installed the mclennan will not communicate at all using any comms settings**.

 ## Office McLennan Settings

 The office McLennan need the following: